EPR714 - Curriculum, Pedagogies and Practices for Infants and Toddlers

 Content

 This unit will provide students with an in-depth knowledge and understanding of the care and education of young children aged from birth to three years, and the pedagogical approaches that optimise children’s learning, development and well-being in these crucial early years.
+By researching theories of curriculum, development and pedagogy students will critically examine learning and development for infants and toddlers by analysing connections between care and education for birth to three year olds, through a focus on child-centred practices, pedagogies of care, and pedagogies of relationships to support young children’s learning, development, and wellbeing and identity.

-The unit will provide opportunities for students to gain deeper understanding of the importance of stories, songs, movement and dance for young children’s well-being and developing sense of self, as well as support children's physical, emotional, social, cognitive and language development.
-The role of the early years teacher as an advocate who can lead the development and facilitation of quality teaching and learning experiences for infants and toddlers will be a focus of this unit.
+The unit will provide students with opportunities to apply highly skilled communication strategies to share their complex understandings of the specialised nature of infant and toddler play and how teachers can support children's physical, emotional, social, cognitive and language development through stories, songs, movement and dance to contribute to children’s well-being and developing sense of self.
+Students will research and analyse the role of the early years teacher as an advocate who can lead the development and facilitation of quality teaching and learning experiences and environments for infants and toddlers.

-The role of the family as an equal and respected partner in the planning and decision making for their child will also be explored and students will engage in critical debate about family partnerships by focusing on the policy documents, literature and examination of practice as influencing these relationships.
+The role of the family as an equal and respected partner in the planning and decision making for their child will also be explored and students will engage in critical debate about family partnerships by focusing on the policy documents, literature and critical evaluation of theory and practice as influencing these relationships will be a focus of this unit.

 Unit Fee Information